ESPN reporter explains what it's like to ask questions to XFL players and coaches during the game

 The XFL is back, and so are the unique views it can give football fans.
 We're not talking about camera angles, but what TV crews can do.

-"For me, it's been a blast to be in a place where you're not normally allowed to be during a game," ESPN reporter, Tiffany Greene explained.
+"For me, it's been a blast to be in a place where you're not normally allowed to be during a game," ESPN reporter Tiffany Blackmon explained.

 How are they different from the fans?
 The league also gives access to the replay booth.